rohit5khanna/Memosynth--lite/README.md

    - Queries are embedded and used to retrieve the most relevant memories from Qdrant, re-ranked by recency and confidence.

 7. **Summarization & Diff:**
-   - All memories can be summarized by the LLM.
+   - The LLM can summarize all memories.
    - Any two memories can be compared (`diff`) or reconciled (`resolve`) using vector similarity and LLM output.

 8. **Cross-Store Consistency Check:**